-The “Sorry You Are Not Allowed to Access This Page” error in WordPress is a common issue that many users encounter.
-This error typically arises when there are discrepancies in user roles, incorrect file permissions, outdated PHP versions, or conflicts with plugins and Updated: Ensure your themes are updated regularly to avoid wordpress errors..
+The “Sorry You Are Not Allowed to Access This Page” error in WordPress is a common issue many users encounter.
+This error typically arises when there are discrepancies in user roles, incorrect file permissions, outdated PHP versions, or plugin conflicts.
+Updated: Ensure your themes are updated regularly to avoid wordpress errors.

-When this error occurs, it prevents users from accessing certain pages within their WordPress site, often the admin dashboard, which can significantly hinder site management and functionality.
+This error prevents users from accessing specific pages within their WordPress site, often the admin dashboard, which can significantly hinder site management and functionality.

 One common cause of this error is a change in user roles.
 Sometimes, user roles can be inadvertently altered, resulting in the user losing administrative privileges.
 To check and correct user roles: